Osi45/Back-End-App/README.md

 ### [Project 1]

 I recently completed a backend application that seamlessly integrates with MongoDB, showcasing my skills in server-side development and database management.
+This backend is built using Node.js, Express.js, and MongoDB.
+The backend is responsible for managing expense data, providing APIs for CRUD operations, and handling user authentication.
 The project is hosted on GitHub for easy access.

 Technologies Used:
 Backend: